pytchlang/pytch-website/source/developer/development-setup.rst

 a button's text, it should be reflected in the browser within a couple of seconds of saving the file from your editor/IDE.

+To exit, type ``Ctrl-C`` repeatedly until you're back at your shell prompt.

 By default, the development webserver listens for connections from other machines on your local network.
 This can be useful in some settings, but in other settings you might prefer to only allow